Tokenization, Cost, and Linguistic Inequality

 Datasets and Methodology

-The workbench uses two benchmark lanes, and I think keeping them separate is important.
+The workbench uses two benchmarking lanes, and I think keeping them separate is important.

 1. Strict Evidence uses a snapshot of FLORES 200 dataset, a multilingual benchmark built by Meta from aligned translations.
 Because sentence meanings are aligned across languages, it is the safest option to compute Relative Token Cost and compare tokenizer families.
 Scenario Lab is also tied to this lane.